777388/CacheGrep/README.md

 !.1 second wait times between requests, 10 reqs a second per thread determined by your computers pool

+!Only saves items that contain the words you grep

 !!!!!FEEL FREE TO EDIT AND CHANGE AS YOU'D LIKE!!!!!!

 !!!!!!!!!!!!I DONT KNOW ABOUT LICENSING!!!!!!!!!!!!!!